-- Pound chicken breasts until they are even in thickness.
+- Pound chicken breasts until they are even in thickness, about 3/4" thick

 - In a small bowl, combine spices.
-Season both sides of the chicken breasts with spice mixture.
+Rub seasonings on both sides of the chicken breasts.

-- Pour chicken broth in pan and de-glaze (scrape brown bits off the bottom of pan).
-Stir in lime juice and cream.
+- Pour chicken broth in pan and scrape brown bits off the bottom of pan to deglaze.
+Stir in lime juice and heavy cream.

-- Increase heat to medium high, stirring constantly to make sure cream does not scald or burn to the bottom.
-Stir until slightly thickened.
+- Increase heat to high and bring to a low boil stirring constantly to make sure cream does not scald or burn to the bottom.
+Once boil starts, reduce heat and continue stirring until sauce has slightly thickened.

-- Return chicken breasts to pan, cover and cook on low until chicken is completely cooked through, stirring occasionally.
-Time will vary depending on the thickness of the chicken.
+- Return chicken breasts to pan, cover and cook on low until chicken is completely cooked through, stirring occasionally, about 5 minutes.

-- Serve over rice with steamed asparagus or other veggies.
+- Serve over rice or with vegetable of choice.